Peer to peer lending 2022

 Borrowing P2P loans can seem tempting at first glance.
 The lending platforms generally offer a wide range of loan amounts with competitive rates.
 While they can help in some situations, we'd urge you to consider your other, lower-risk options first – particularly the government's Student Loan.

-Also, lending money through peer to peer firms can see you earning a fair amount of interest on the money you invest.
+Also, lending money through peer to peer firms can see you potentially earn a good amount of interest on the money you invest.
 When done carefully, there's the potential for you to make more money than you would if you used a savings account.
 But, bigger interest rates come with bigger risks.

 Risks of peer to peer lending